sculptor/sculptor.github.io/documentation/advanced-tutorial.md

 ### Generation of Finder Operations

-Widely used repository operations are operations to find domainobjects.
+Widely used repository operations are operations to find domain objects.
 Often this operations use static queries to get the results.
 In this cases it is now possible to specify the related query in the model file and let Sculptor generate the code for the repository operations.

 This feature is not activated by default.
 To allow Sculptor to generate finder operations add the following line into your `sculptor-generator.properties` file: